erwinel/ServiceNowClientDev/README.md

 ServiceNow Client Development
 =============================

 This contains files, scripts and documentation for customizing and maintaining ServiceNow.

 Dev Environment Setup
 ---------------------

 This solution was developed using Visual Studio Code.

-The npm package manager node.js (https://nodejs.org) and (VS Code extension eg2.vscode-npm-script) is required for building and package maintenance.
+The npm package manager (https://npmjs.com) and (VS Code extension eg2.vscode-npm-script) is required for building and package maintenance.

 Microsoft PowerShell 5.0 or better may be required for development.

 Additionally, the following npm packages most likely need to be installed globally:

 - eslint
+- tslint
+- jshint
+- typescript
 - gulp
-- mocha

 Use the command "npm update" to install required local packages.